emmanuel-ochii/binghr-simple-crud-app/README.md

-# Task Manager
+# BingHr Basic Crud App

-This is a simple task manager application coded with Laravel
+This is a simple task manager application developed with Laravel

-- Laravel
+- Laravel 8
-- MySql
+- MySql 5+
 - HTML,CSS & JavaScript

 ## Features